hellostream/.github/profile/README.md

 ## Hello

-We are working on a framework for Streamers or developers to create bots, applications, plugins, etc.
+We are working on a framework for streamers or developers to create bots, applications, plugins, etc.

 We have three goals: